 Dizziness is something that is fairly common and maybe not often serious.
-It’s important to know if it is diabetes that is causing the dizziness.
-But of course there are times when it might be very serious and the key is to knowing what is causing it and how to treat and prevent it.
+But can diabetes cause dizziness?
+In a nutshell it can.
+It’s important to discover if indeed it’s the diabetes that is the cause.
+But of course there are times when it might be very serious and the key is to knowing how to treat and prevent it.
 Anything that is diabetes related is serious and that is something to address right away.

 One of the most important things when it comes to dizziness is to be aware that at any time a dizzy episode strikes that it can be related to diabetes.
 It’s not a pleasant feeling at all and can be very scary to experience.
 It can stop you in your tracks immediately and prevent you from doing any daily tasks that you are used to doing comfortably.